We’re happy to continue Winter 2019 with a new 6 weeks sessions for kids 6 and up.

 KidKoders ParentsIf you're attending a workshop or a class:

-First allow us to congratulate you on being pro-active and understanding the value of technology in your child’s life now and in the future.
+First allow us to congratulate you on being pro-active and understanding the value of coding literacy in your child’s life now and for the future.
 Beyond that, the one and only thing your child needs from you is:

 - YOUR SUPPORT: It goes a long way towards ensuring your child’s success in learning and progressing.